 Normally no more than 6 credits numbered 500 and higher may be used to fulfill the B.Sc. requirements.
-Prior written permission of the instructor, the student's specialization advisor, the Dean of Science, and the Faculty of Graduate Studies is required.
+Prior written permission of the instructor, the student's specialization advisor, the Dean of Science, and the Faculty of Graduate and Postdoctoral Studies is required.
 To be eligible, a student pursuing a first degree must have successfully completed at least 75% of the required upper-level credits for their specialization and have an overall average of at least 76% in their completed third- and fourth-year courses.
 To be eligible, a student pursuing a second degree (B.Sc. or B.C.S.) must have successfully completed at least 15 required upper-level science credits in the second degree as well as 24 additional upper-level credits (in either the second or the first degree) deemed by the Faculty to be broadly relevant to the graduate course being requested.
 An overall average of at least 76% is required in those 39 credits.
-See the Faculty of Graduate Studies (www.grad.ubc.ca/forms/enrolment-undergraduate-students-graduate-course).
+See the Faculty of Graduate and Postdoctoral Studies (www.grad.ubc.ca/forms/enrolment-undergraduate-students-graduate-course).

 All upper-level credits are expected to be obtained in courses taken at UBC Vancouver (or an official Go Global exchange or as part of a joint degree).
 Students who took upper-level courses at a recognized institution prior to transferring to the UBC Vancouver B.Sc. degree need permission in order to apply any of those credits to the degree.
 See Transfer Credit.